boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > Ontario French is nearly identical, but don't tell any of the boys from Montreal I said that…
 >
 > **Curé**: Hah!
-> Too late, we're *already here*!
+> Too late, we're already here!

 A particular variant of Barsoomian is also becoming common — "Barsoomian" being the common name for the creole of French and Arabic commonly spoken in the Sufi and Maker communities on Mars.
-This is happening in spite of the fact that there are very few native speakers of the language in the collective; instead, it appears to be happening because the language is common enough on the circle-A network, and because it is at least partly intelligeable to speakers of both French and Arabic.
+This is happening in spite of the fact that there are very few native speakers of the language in the collective; instead, it appears to be happening because the language is common enough on the circle-A network, and because it is at least partly intelligible to speakers of both French and Arabic.
 (Of course, the Skyward variant is based on Quebecois rather than continental French, and even includes a few English loan-words and idioms.)

+Notably, Barsoomian is very difficult to learn, being a very irregular combination of two unrelated languages.
+There have been some projects to simplify and standardize the language.
+These, in turn, have been met by pushback from the nomadic communities on Mars, who view the effort as a kind of cultural vandalism.
+This conflict plays out on Skyward's mesh, as it does throughout the circle-A network.

 > **0514NOMAD** It's honestly amazing how deeply the languages of our youth stick with us.
 > I've been speaking Barsoomian for more than a decade and people still comment on how much of my Canadian French influence bleeds through into the way I speak it.